imfd-stroemungsmechanik/introduction-into-cfd/5_diffusor/1_preprocessing.md

 ### Gradient terms

 The discretization of the gradient terms is defined within the `gradSchemes` keyword.
-All gradient schemes are discretized equally with a second order **central differencing scheme** with a cell-based gradient limiter to avoid exessively large gradient.
+All gradient schemes are discretized equally with a second order **central differencing scheme** with a cell-based gradient limiter to avoid exessively large gradients.
 Hence, the `default` discretization is set to `cellLimited Gauss linear 1.0`.

 ```
 gradSchemes